Benefits of prenatal yoga for pregnant women

 Photo by Yan Krukov on Pexels

-There are different yoga styles, such as yin yoga, restorative yoga, vinyasa yoga and Bikram yoga.
-However, pregnant women must avoid the strenuous ones.
-Before starting prenatal yoga, talk to your gynaecologist to ensure it is safe for you.
+There are different yoga styles, such as yin yoga, restorative yoga, vinyasa yoga, and Bikram yoga.
+However, pregnant women must avoid strenuous ones.
+Before starting prenatal yoga, talk to your gynecologist to ensure it is safe for you.

-Other safety guidelines to take before or while doing prenatal yoga include:
+Other safety guidelines to follow before or while doing prenatal yoga include:

-- Talk to your yoga instructor, ask questions, look them up to be sure they are well-trained and that you can trust them enough to carry out their yoga instructions
+• Talk to your yoga instructor, ask questions, and look them up to be sure they are well-trained and that you can trust them enough to carry out their yoga instructions

 Summary